February 2022

 • Anonymization of personal data.

-For more information, see Introduction to Classification.
+For more information, see Sensitive data classification.

-Object Dependencies — Preview¶
+Object Dependencies — Preview

 With this release, Snowflake is pleased to announce preview support for object dependencies.
 An object dependency means that in order to operate on an object, the object that is being operated on must reference metadata for itself or reference metadata for at least one other object.